 If your parents wish you to go on an annual family holiday which can only be taken during termtime, you will need to ask your tutor at least a month in advance.
 They will give you the Planned Absence Request Form and explain what to do.
 Such arrangements should not be made unless it is completely unavoidable.
 Parents and students who ignore this reasonable request may be asked to see the Principal.
 Permission will not be granted to students requesting personal holidays during term.
 For other planned absences not organised by the College you will also need to use the Planned Absence Request Form: see tutor.

-Open from 8.30 am until 3.00 pm selling baguettes, jacket potatoes, boxed salads, Costa coffee/speciality teas and snacks.
+Open for break and lunch selling baguettes, jacket potatoes, boxed salads, Costa coffee/speciality teas and snacks.

-If you are taken ill during the day go to the Guidance Office where staff will help you if first aid is needed; check you can get home; fill in your absence on the register and hear from you or your parent/guardian when you get home.
+If you are taken ill during the day go to student services where staff will help you if first aid is needed; check you can get home; fill in your absence on the register and hear from you or your parent/guardian when you get home.
 You may use the medical room to rest and recover until you can be collected, or you feel well enough to get yourself home or return to lessons.